Today’s Applicants, Tomorrow’s Reputations

 Today’s high school students should not care about colleges’ reputations of a hundred years ago, ten years ago, or even today.
 They should care about colleges’ reputations tomorrow, five years from now, and twenty years from now.

 It’s no exaggeration to say that a college ranked 10th, 40th, or 60th today is graduating students who are, in the aggregate, just as knowledgeable and capable as did colleges ranked 5th, 20th, and 30th 20 years ago.
-Kids are clamoring to get into some colleges these days used to be afterthoughts.
+Kids today are clamoring to get into some colleges that used to be afterthoughts.
 Employers are clamoring to hire those kids.
 Likewise, there are adults out there in the world today who, at the time, received undistinguished educations but now find that, without writing a single essay or taking a single test, they are alumni of some of the most sought-after colleges in the country.

 Colleges are getting better largely because their students are getting better.
 If admission rates mean anything, then plunging rates at countless colleges equate with greater academic achievements, better career preparation, stronger social and professional networks, and better career performance.
 The potential of today’s college students will translate to tomorrow’s accomplishments, which will ripple outward for decades, with each successive generation of students benefitting from the good work they do out in the world.